Thomas Spence: "Rights of man"

 This is in reference to the story of "Jack the Blaster" at Marsden Grotto.

+He used the term "rights of man" in 1776 and then in a lecture given in 1793.

 Spelling reform

 Spence was a self-taught radical with a deep regard for education as a means to liberation.
 He pioneered a phonetic script and pronunciation system designed to allow people to learn reading and pronunciation at the same time.
 He believed that if the correct pronunciation was visible in the spelling, everyone would pronounce English correctly, and the class distinctions carried by language would cease.
 This, he imagined, would bring a time of equality, peace and plenty: the millennium.
 He published the first English dictionary with pronunciations (1775) and made phonetic versions of many of his pamphlets.

 Examples of Spence's spelling system can be seen on the pages on English from the Spence Society.

 Rights of children

 Spence published The Rights of Infants in 1797 as a response to Thomas Paine's Agrarian Justice.
-In this essay Spence proposes the introduction of an unconditional basic income to all members of the community.
+In this essay Spence proposes the introduction of an unconditional basic income (UBI) to all members of the community.
+His proposal is the oldest known UBI proposal.
 Such allowance would be financed through the socialization of land and the benefits of the rents received by each municipality.
-A part of everyone’s earnings would be seized by the State, and given to others.
+Everyone’s property would be taxed to ensure that no one had to go without anything.

 Spence's essay also expresses a clear commitment to the rights of women, although he appears unaware of Mary Wollstonecraft's 1792 Vindication of the Rights of Woman.